sinistersnare/SinScheme/README.md

 ## TODO: ##

+* Allow datums in prim operations after anf?
+Not just symbols.
+*   Could probably allow them in function calls too hmmm
+*   Would reduce the # locals at least.
+* Can we allow vararg lambdas?
+Right now, we are compiling everything into a 1-fixed-arg lambda, which shifts the cost of vararg lambdas onto fixed-arg lambdas.
+I think it would require a stack-slot to be added noting the # args passed, so we know dynamically where the locals start.
 * Update documentation on compiler phases and primitives, and everything else...
 	* More important now that we dont do CPS anymore...
 Docs are fairly stale!
 * A way to auto-include LibGC without asking users to modify compiler.rkt?